Task0209/apisix/README.md

 # apisix
-apisix with dashboard and etcd
+apisix with dashboard and etcd and it is running as kubernetes pods